Leon-Amazing/english/docs/words.md

 ### 25.stalk /stɔːk $ stɒːk/

-1. Image of stalka long narrow part of a plant that supports leaves, fruits, or flowers
+1. a long narrow part of a plant that supports leaves, fruits, or flowers
 2. to follow a person or animal quietly in order to catch and attack or kill them
    **I felt like the ad was stalking me, which made me feel very uncomfortable**